 Yao serves on the editorial boards of nine professional journals and is on the research proposal advisory committee for NSF, DOE, NIH, NASA, and two US National Labs (Oak Ridge and Brookhaven).
 Yao has chaired or co-chaired eight international symposia and delivered over thirty invited lectures in recent years.
 He was a keynote speaker in the US R&D Magazine’s Research Lab Expo Conference in 2005.

-Teaching is Nan Yao’s prime directive.
-He is a three-time recipient of the Excellence in Teaching Award from the Princeton Engineering Council (2007-2009), and has been named three times to the Princeton Engineering Commendation List for Outstanding Teaching (2010-2013).
+Teaching also is Nan Yao’s prime directive.
+He is a three-time recipient of the Excellence in Teaching Award from the Princeton Engineering Council (2007-2009), and has been named three times to the Princeton Engineering Commendation List for Outstanding Teaching (2010, 2011, and 2013).
 In addition to the regular for-credit classes, Yao has also initiated an outreach program by creating short course and workshop programs in the field of characterization of materials.
 More than three thousand undergraduate and graduate students, postdocs, faculty, and industrial scientists from over thirty universities and sixty industrial companies have enjoyed their learning experience in Nan Yao's classroom at Princeton.
 He received the Outstanding Service Award in Preparing Science and Technology Leaders for the Future from the Siemens Foundation in 2011.
-The undergraduates he has mentored have won many national awards including Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Scholar Award and Microscopy Society of America Undergraduate Research Award (5 times).
+The undergraduates he has mentored have won many national awards including Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Scholar Award, and five-times Microscopy Society of America Undergraduate Research Award.